Chondromalacia Physical Therapy: Information, Exercises, and More

 Chondromalacia pain may also occur after prolonged periods of activity that place extreme pressure on the knees.

 If you are suffering from knee pain or other symptoms of chondromalacia, contact your doctor.
 Early treatment may prevent further damage to the articular cartilage and ease your symptoms.

-Your physician will likely schedule an assessment to figure out the right treatment plan for you.
+Your physician will likely schedule an assessment to determine the right treatment plan for your unique symptoms.

-In most cases of chondromalacia, your physician will start with conservative treatment options, and if those cannot relieve symptoms, move on to a more serious treatment plan involving surgery.
+In most cases of chondromalacia, you’ll begin with conservative treatments.
+If those cannot relieve symptoms, you will then likely move on to a more serious treatment plan or surgery.

 - Anti-inflammatory medicines—ibuprofen

-- Injection therapies—corticosteroids or viscosupplementation are commonly used
+- Injection therapies such as corticosteroids or viscosupplementation